Patient education: Blood donation and transfusion (Beyond the Basics)

 Laboratory testing of donated blood — After a unit of blood has been donated, the blood is tested in a laboratory for infectious diseases that can be transmitted by blood transfusion.
-These include tests for HIV, hepatitis B, hepatitis C, human T-lymphotropic virus (HTLV), West Nile virus, syphilis, and, in most areas, Chagas disease.
+These include tests for HIV, hepatitis B, hepatitis C, human T-lymphotropic virus (HTLV), West Nile virus, syphilis, and Chagas disease.
 (See "Patient information: West Nile virus infection (Beyond the Basics)".)

 Confidential unit exclusion (CUE) — The confidential unit exclusion (CUE) process allows someone who has donated blood to confidentially indicate that his or her blood should not be given to others.
 This process protects individuals who feel pressured to donate in the workplace or during community blood drives.
 Donors are asked to place a bar code sticker on their donation form, indicating if their blood should be used.
 This is done after the interview, but before donation.
 Although this procedure was commonly used in the past, most United States blood banks no longer use it.